 I loved practicing social work, but now have the perfect job – I spend my days in the peace and quiet of my trees, surrounded by my dogs, making up stories for a living.

-TV shows: Buffy the Vampire Slayer.
-Joss Whedon is a god.
+TV shows: Bridgerton: desperate for season 2!
+Schitt’s Creek: slow to get going, but then hits you in the feels.
 Doctor Who: especially David Tenant’s seasons.
 West Wing.
 Great writing, great acting, great everything.

 Singer: Elvis.
 He’s the king.